Haptoglobin

 Haptoglobin (abbreviated as Hp) is the protein that in humans is encoded by the HP gene.
 In blood plasma, haptoglobin binds with high affinity to free hemoglobin released from erythrocytes, and thereby inhibits its deleterious oxidative activity.
 Compared to Hp, hemopexin binds to free heme.
 The haptoglobin-hemoglobin complex will then be removed by the reticuloendothelial system (mostly the spleen).

 In clinical settings, the haptoglobin assay is used to screen for and monitor intravascular hemolytic anemia.
 In intravascular hemolysis, free hemoglobin will be released into circulation and hence haptoglobin will bind the hemoglobin.
 This causes a decline in haptoglobin levels.

+The protein was discovered as a "plasma substance" in 1938 by French biochemists Max-Fernand Jayle and Michel Polonovski.

 Function

 Hemoglobin that has been released into the blood plasma by damaged red blood cells has harmful effects.
 The HP gene encodes a preproprotein that is processed to yield both alpha and beta chains, which subsequently combines as a tetramer to produce haptoglobin.
 Haptoglobin functions to bind the free plasma hemoglobin, which allows degradative enzymes to gain access to the hemoglobin while at the same time preventing loss of iron through the kidneys and protecting the kidneys from damage by hemoglobin.

 The cellular receptor target of Hp is the monocyte/macrophage scavenger receptor, CD163.
 Following Hb-Hp binding to CD163, cellular internalization of the complex leads to globin and heme metabolism, which is followed by adaptive changes in antioxidant and iron metabolism pathways and macrophage phenotype polarization.